 If you’re like me and feel that eating out is leaving a huge hole in your budget, then you can try doing what I’m doing to get that restaurant spending under control.

 - Don’t assume you know where you money is going.
-Start to track your spending using a free Personal Capital account and make sure you know where every penny is going.
-Personal Capital is a free tool that is great at helping you see exactly where your money is going, plus you get access to these cool charts and graphs.
+Start tracking your expenses with free money management apps like Mint and make sure you know where every penny is going.

 - Figure out the cost of a home cooked meal.
 Knowing what an average home cooked meal actually costs can help you put your restaurant bill into perspective.
 Here’s the formula to calculate the cost of each meal: